Dianne Saxe: City Council

-Saxe's first year on Toronto City Council coincided with the resignation of Mayor John Tory and the by-election that saw Olivia Chow assume the mayoralty.
-Saxe has held a number of committee appointments across both administrations, often relating to her background in environment and law.
+Saxe's first year on Toronto City Council coincided with the resignation of Mayor John Tory and the 2023 Toronto mayoral by-election that saw Olivia Chow assume the mayoralty.
+Saxe held a number of committee appointments across both administrations, often relating to her background in environment and law.
 Chief among her appointments is the powerful Infrastructure and Environment Committee.
-Under Mayor Chow she has also been appointed to the board of the Toronto Transit Commission and Toronto Hydro.
+Under Mayor Chow she was also been appointed to the board of the Toronto Transit Commission and Toronto Hydro.

 Her full list of council roles: